giuseppe-straziota/agents-home-lab/TOOL_TEMPLATE.md

     }};
     ```

-just a bit complex but nether more.
+just a bit complex but no more than this.
 In this case the function is build to accept both arguments, from the
 llm and the value defined inside the template instance used for this function.

 3. Register the Function for the Agent